linedanceAI/Project-KinTrans/README.md

 Not Employed, not looking | 1

 # Data Collection Methodology
-* The team was responsible for locating potential Deaf partners from around the USA, securing contracts, managing partner and participant engagement, technical training/onboarding, video documentation, and project closure activities.
+* The project team was responsible for locating potential Deaf partners from around the USA, securing contracts, managing partner and participant engagement, technical training/onboarding, video documentation, and project closure activities.
 Final partners were selected from Washington DC, Colorado, California and Texas.
 * The data recording project originally began before COVID-19 and was designed to take place in groups.
 As COVID-19 evolved, participants received individual hardware systems (GPU-enabled laptop and Microsoft Azure Kinect DK) to use at their homes.
-* Participants also contributed feedback for the new movement recording software since a more touch-less experience was required as they worked outside of the group setting to record signs.
+* Participants also contributed feedback for an updated movement recording software since they were working remote and often by themselves.
+The recorder needed a more touch-less experience for efficiency and ease of use.
 You can see the final recorder version in the [Movement Recorder Demo](https://youtu.be/q2mFrdUyJYc) video.

 # Dedicated Project Management Team
 * _Smitha Hanumantha_, Project Management Lead, Dallas: [LinkedIn Profile](https://www.linkedin.com/in/smithahanumantha/)